The legalisation of signatures can for example be required to arrange power of attorney for an inheritance or for the sale of property.

 What should you bring with you?

-You must come to the embassy in person and bring the following items with you:
+You must come to the embassy or consulate-general in person and bring the following items with you:

 - the document to be signed